xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 6. Work Required
 ----------------
-The following work assumes the strategy of 5.1.3 above (Persisted Structural MASL) and using the file system for synchornization (5.2 File System API).
+The following work assumes the strategy of 5.1.3 above (Persisted Structural MASL), using the file system for synchornization (5.2 File System API) and declaring the structure is king (for now).

 6.1 Highlight syntax on all MASL statements.

-6.2 Validate identifiers against `.dom` files located in `/masl` folder.
+6.2 Validate identifiers against `.mod` files located in `/masl` folder (or new location to be supplied).

-6.3 Provide edit assistance against `.dom` files located in `/masl` folder.
+6.3 Provide edit assistance against `.mod` files located in `/masl` (or new location to be supplied) folder.

-6.4 Provide refactoring against `.dom` files located in `/masl` folder.
+6.4 Provide refactoring against `.mod` files located in `/masl` (or new location to be supplied) folder.

 6.5 Support multi-activity editing in a single file.
 Group all activities into a single file along the following boundaries:
-6.5.1 all functions and bridges in a package
+6.5.1 all functions and bridges in a package (grouped by type)
 6.5.2 all operations on a class
 6.5.3 all states and transitions in a state machine
-6.5.4 all messages in a component
+6.5.4 all messages in a component (grouped by port)

 6.6 Choose a King
-6.6.1 Stop persisting signatures in structural (instance-based) xtUML.
-6.6.2 Extract signatures from activity files and load via serialized MASL.
-6.6.3 Synchronize signatures from most recent change in Activity Editor or Model Explorer.
+Structure is King (for now).
+6.6.1 Validate activity signatures against the structural MASL.
+Indicate errors in the normal way.
+Provide quick-fixing and/or other utilities to make keeping the signature consistent.

 6.7 Persist structural MASL
 6.7.1 Optimize `x2m` to skip prebuilder and run the file system scooper.
 6.7.2 Run `x2m` at activity open before activity editor is launched.
-6.7.3 Store structural MASL at top of activity file.
+6.7.3 (later) Consider storing structural MASL at top of activity file.
-6.7.4 Port `x2m` from C to Java.
+6.7.4 (later) Consider porting `x2m` from C to Java.

 7. Acceptance Test
 ------------------
+Acceptance test will be defined in the Design Note.

 End
 ---